DavidCleghorn/IMDBProject/README.md

 # IMDBProject

 When I first started the project, I initially had one goal: to see the most popular genres in foreign countries.
+Since the last complete year in the IMDB file was 2021, I chose to look at 20 years of data.
+2001-2021.
+The data itself came in .TSV format, yet had escape characters saved in the rows.
+Due to this, I had to convert the files from TSV to CSV and rid it of the escape characters so I could load it into DBeaver for SQL analaysis.

-Unfortunately, movies can choose up to three genres, yet IMDB doesn't rank which genre comes first.
-This means that multiple genres can fall under the umbrella of Drama.
-Crimes, thrillers, fantasy, and more can all, also be drama.
+Next I looked at the genre category, but unfortunately, movies can choose up to three genres, yet IMDB doesn't rank which genre is most fitting.
+This means that multiple genres can fall under the umbrella of drama.
+Crimes, thrillers, fantasy, and more can all also be drama.
 This created a map with very little variance.

 ![ImdbDrama](https://github.com/user-attachments/assets/2328b3d3-1aba-4ff7-a257-53477595c392)